SBNSoftware/SBNSoftware.github.io/sbn_online_wiki/Running_DAQ_SBND_PDS.md

 ## Running the DAQ

 The following constains instruction on how to run the DAQ for the 8 V1730SB boards installed in the PMT crate (or PDS R0).
-A working `sbndaq` installation with the relevant fhicls can be found in the feature branch [feature/fnicolas_pmtv1730](https://github.com/SBNSoftware/sbndaq/tree/feature/fnicolas_pmtv1730).
+A working `sbndaq` installation with the relevant fhicls can be found in the feature branch [feature/fnicolas_pmtv1730](https://github.com/SBNSoftware/sbndaq/tree/feature/fnicolas_pmtv1730) (local area in `/home/nfs/sbnd/DAQ_DevAreas/DAQ_23May2023PMTV1730/`).
 Steps for running the DAQ:
 * Login to the gateway: `ssh sbnd@sbnd-gateway01.fnal.gov`

-* Login to the event builder machine: ssh sbnd@sbnd-evb02.fnal.gov
+* Login to one of the event builder machines.
+E.g `ssh sbnd@sbnd-evb02.fnal.gov `
   * Change `evb02` for the chosen event builder server.
 Bear in mind you should warn/coordinate with the rest of the people running the DAQ in the same day
 * Setup your local area:
   ```
-  cd DAQ_DevAreas/DAQ_23May2023PMTV1730/srcs/sbndaq/sbn-nd/DAQInterface
+  cd DAQ_DevAreas/DAQ_YOURLOCALAREA/srcs/sbndaq/sbn-nd/DAQInterface
   source setup_daqinterface.sh
   ```
 * Warn rest of the DAQ users about your running plans (spreadsheet or #sbnd_daq@Slack)

 * For running the DAQ you will need <ins>two sessions</ins> (recommended using `tmux/screen`).
-Go to the `sbn-nd/DAQInterface` directory (`cd $DAQINTERFACE_USER_DIR``)
+Go to the `sbn-nd/DAQInterface` directory (`cd $DAQINTERFACE_USER_DIR`)
     - In the first session, open the DAQ interface: `DAQInterface`
     - In the second session, source the DAQ run script: `./run`